cdfoundation/toc/PROJECT_LIFECYCLE.md

 Every project has an associated maturity level.
 Proposed projects should state their preferred maturity level.

-All projects may attend TOC meetings and contribute work regardless of their stage.
+Representatives from all projects may attend TOC meetings and contribute work regardless of their stage.

 ### Incubation Stage